hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_operations.rst

       }
     }

-Using that configuration file, you can now follow the self-hosted :ref:`validator instructions to spin up another validator <self_hosted_validator>`.
+Save that configuration file as ``validator-conboarding.conf`` in the root of the extracted release and follow the self-hosted :ref:`validator instructions to spin up another validator <self_hosted_validator>`.